 Online studies in actuary science include a basic actuarial practice program offered by the Society of Actuaries (SOA) and limited number of post-bachelor's certificate programs available from public and private universities.
-Both of these online programs are designed to prepare current actuaries for professional certification.
+Both of these online-only programs are designed to prepare current actuaries for professional certification.
 While still voluntary, certification as a professional actuary is quickly becoming the standard in the industry.

 The online actuarial science certificate programs can generally be completed in one year or less and include topics in actuarial models, investment science and asset liability management.
 Besides new actuaries looking to earn certification, this program can also benefit current professionals looking to advance their career.
+Some programs require applicants to hold a certain degree or have previous job experience.

-Overview of Online Certificate Program in Actuarial Science
+Certificate Program in Actuarial Science

 Online certificate programs in actuarial science, although small in number, are open to students who already hold an undergraduate degree in a quantitative field of study as well as entry-level actuaries and qualified professionals.
 The programs are designed to prepare students for the actuarial associate certification or fellow exams available from the Casualty Actuarial Society (CAS) or the SOA, as well as prepare them for advanced positions in the field.
 Learning outcomes include the ability to analyze data, forecast trends and manage risk, and the credits may be transferred to a master's programs in actuarial science.